christopherjanzen/christopherjanzen.github.io/source/blog/articles/2015-07-09-building-a-portfolio-and-blog-with-middleman-and-github-pages-part-3.html.md

 ---
-title: Building a Portfolio and Blog with Middleman and Github Pages - Part 2
+title: Building a Portfolio and Blog with Middleman and Github Pages - Part 3
 subtitle: Setting up Middleman and modifying the config.rb and Gemfile
-summary: Part 2 in a series of posts about getting set up with Middleman and Github Pages.
+summary: Part 3 in a series of posts about getting set up with Middleman and Github Pages.
-description: Part 2 in a series of posts about getting set up with Middleman and Github Pages.
+description: Part 3 in a series of posts about getting set up with Middleman and Github Pages.
 category: Code
 ---

+##Quick recap:
+In the [first article](http://www.christopherjanzen.com/blog/building-a-portfolio-and-blog-with-middleman-and-github-pages/) of this series I covered the steps necessary to start development with Ruby.
+The second article discussed initial setup of Middleman including extensions and the configuration file.
+We should now have a working local website when going to

 In the [first article](http://www.christopherjanzen.com/blog/building-a-portfolio-and-blog-with-middleman-and-github-pages/) of this series I provided the steps to get your machine ready for Ruby development; a necessary step before jumping into Middleman.
 This article will go over installing Middleman, choosing extensions to customize your site, and creating a configuration file to set this all up.